EdisonMwendwaNgatia/Housing-Blockchain/README.md

-# Decentralized Land Registration
+# Decentralized House Registration

-Blockchain based Land Registration and transfer of entitlement system where the land ownership and all its details are stored in the Blockchain with zero chances of forgery in ownership.
+Blockchain based House Registration and transfer of entitlement system where the house ownership and all its details are stored in the Blockchain with zero chances of forgery in ownership.

 **Demo Video** =
 https://www.youtube.com/watch?v=gnWecTcvbP4